Tyrone Power: Personal life

 Power was one of Hollywood's most eligible bachelors until he married French actress Annabella (born Suzanne Georgette Charpentier) on July 14, 1939.
-Power and Annabella met on the 20th Century-Fox lot around the time they starred together in the movie Suez.
-Previously, he had involvements with Sonja Henie, Claire Trevor, Joan Woodbury, and Evie Abbott.
+They met on the 20th Century-Fox lot around the time they starred together in Suez.
+Previously, he had been involved with Sonja Henie, Claire Trevor, Joan Woodbury, and Evie Abbott.
 In an A&E biography, Annabella said that Zanuck "could not stop Tyrone's love for me, or my love for Tyrone."
-To move her out of Tyrone’s life, Zanuck offered Annabella films in Europe.
+To move her out of Power's life, Zanuck offered Annabella films in Europe.
 She refused to leave.
-At this point, he blacklisted her.
+At this point, Zanuck blacklisted her.

 J. Watson Webb, close friend and an editor at 20th Century-Fox, maintained in the A&E Biography that one of the reasons the marriage fell apart was Annabella's inability to give Power a son, yet, Webb said, there was no bitterness between the couple.
-In a March 1947 issue of Photoplay, Power was interviewed and said that he wanted a home and children, especially a son to carry on his acting legacy.
+In a March 1947 interview in Photoplay, Power said he wanted a home and children, especially a son, to carry on his family's acting legacy.

-Annabella shed some light on the situation in an interview published in Movieland magazine in 1948.
-She said, "Our troubles began because the war started earlier for me, a French-born woman, than it did for Americans."
+Annabella shed some light on the situation in an interview published in Movieland in 1948.
+"Our troubles began because the war started earlier for me, a French-born woman, than it did for Americans."
 She explained that the war clouds over Europe made her unhappy and irritable, and to get her mind off her troubles, she began accepting stage work, which often took her away from home.

-“It is always difficult to put one's finger exactly on the place and time where a marriage starts to break up", she said "but I think it began then.
+"It is always difficult to put one's finger exactly on the place and time where a marriage starts to break up...but I think it began then.
 We were terribly sad about it, both of us, but we knew we were drifting apart.
-I didn't think then—and I don't think now—that it was his fault, or mine.”
-The couple tried to make their marriage work when Power returned from military service, but they were unable to do so.
+I didn't think then—and I don't think now—that it was his fault, or mine."
+The couple tried to make their marriage work after Power returned from military service, but were unable to do so.
 However, Power adopted Annabella's daughter, Anne, before he left for the service.

 Power with Annabella, 1946.
 They were married in 1939 and divorced in 1948.

+In 1943, Power had an affair with Judy Garland.
+She became pregnant with Power's child but had an abortion arranged by the studio executives.

-Following his separation from Annabella, Power entered into a love affair with Lana Turner that lasted for a couple of years.
-In her 1982 autobiography, Turner claimed that she became pregnant with Power's child in 1948, but chose to have an abortion.
+Following his separation from Annabella, Power began a love affair with Lana Turner that lasted a couple of years.
+In her 1982 autobiography, Turner wrote that she became pregnant with Power's child in 1948 and chose to have an abortion.